aoladuti1/flashcast/README.md

 ## Example Usage

-Can be found in the demo Jupyter notebook: `flashcaster_demo.ipynb`.
+Can be found in the demo Jupyter notebook: `flashcast_demo.ipynb`.